Distribution Agreement TemplatePRO PLUS

 The first paragraph of the agreement should consist of information on both the supplier and the distributor.
-So what you will need to do here is to point out the exact names of the businesses that will be entering the relationship and their roles.
+What you will need to do here is to point out the exact names of the businesses that will be entering the relationship and their roles.
 Do not forget to include their addresses and the date in which the business agreement is being executed.

 2. State the Effective Date of Agreement

 You should always consider how long you want this type of sample agreement to last.
 How long do you want to work with the other party?
-Do you think that working for a long period of time will benefit both of you?
-Although there are some instances wherein some businesses are comfortable in locking in a distributor for an extended duration, it's possible that you may only want it to last a year or even less.
+Do you think that working for a long period will benefit both of you?
+Although there are some instances wherein some businesses are comfortable in locking in a distributor for an extended duration, you may only want it to last a year or even less.
 Make sure to point out the exact date and year in which the distribution agreement will both start and end.

 3. Provide the Terms Regarding Distribution

 Start by appointing the distributor with products that will be supplied.
 Provide specific descriptions for each product that must be distributed by the other party.
 You can also provide a statement in the alliance agreement that tells the distributor to use whatever legal means to promote and sell the products.
 Then you will have to define the distributor's territory.
-How you want to limit the areas in which the distributor is allowed to market and sell your products is all up to you, just be very specific when doing so.
+How you want to limit the areas in which the distributor is allowed to market and sell your products is all up to you, be specific when doing so.

-4. Include a Clause That Allows You to Modify the Agreement
+4. Include a Clause

 It is entirely possible that you want to include more products to distribute and that you want to expand the distributor's territory.
 That is why you should include a clause wherein you state that you retain the right to change the terms within the basic agreement.